HansSchouten/PHPageBuilder/README.md

 `config.php` should contain a copy of `config/config.example.php`, filled with your settings.

 Note: You might have to change the path of your `$installationFolder` and to your `config.php` depending on the folder structure of your project.

+## Customization

+PHPagebuilder is build to be very easy to customize to your needs.
+It comes with an example config file in wich you can adapt the pagebuilder to your needs.